Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/welcome-&-setup.md

 ## The terminal emulator ##

 A terminal emulator is a more streamlined way of navigating a computational environment (once you get the hang of it).
-We will cover some basic command to help orient you with using the terminal to interact with your machine on Day 1 of the workshop.
+We will cover some basic commands to help orient you with using the terminal to interact with your machine on Day 1 of the workshop.

-If you are using a Mac there is a terminal emulator program pre-installed on your machine, if you are using another OS we have included some links to popular terminal emulator porgrams below.
-Please select one of them download the progam and open it up for the next step.
+If you are using a Mac there is a terminal emulator program pre-installed on your machine, if you are using another OS we have included some links to popular terminal emulator programs below.
+Please select one of them download the program and open it up for the next step.

 Operating system| Terminal emulators
 ---|---